 The following discussion is a general summary of the material U.S. federal income tax considerations applicable to us and to an investment in our shares.
 This summary does not purport to be a complete description of the income tax considerations applicable to such an investment.
 For example, we have not described tax consequences that we assume to be generally known by investors or certain considerations that may be relevant to certain types of holders subject to special treatment under federal income tax laws, including stockholders subject to the alternative minimum tax, tax-exempt organizations, insurance companies, regulated investment companies, dealers in securities, pension plans and trusts, financial institutions, and those who hold our common stock as part of a straddle, conversion or other risk-reduction strategy.
-This summary assumes that investors hold our common stock as part of a straddle, conversion or other risk-reduction strategy.
-This summary assumes that investors hold our common stock as part of a straddle, conversion or other risk-reduction strategy.
-This summary assumes that investors hold our common stock as part of a straddle, conversion or other risk-reduction strategy.
-This summary assumes that investors hold our common stock as part of a straddle, conversion, and diministrative and judicial interpretations, each as in effect as of the date of this prospectus and all of which are subject to change, possibly retroactively, which could affect the continuing validity of this discussion.
-We have not sought and will not seek any ruling from the Internal Revenue Service, which we refer to as the IRS, regarding this offering.
-This summary does not discuss any aspects of U.S. estate or gift tax or foreign, state or local tax.
-It does not discuss the special treatment under federal income tax laws that could result if we invested in tax-exempt securities or certain other investment assets in which we do not currently intend to invest.
+This summary assumes that investors hold our common stock as capital assets.
+The discussion is based upon the Code, Treasury regulations, and administrative and judicial interpretations, each as in effect as of the date of this prospectus and all of which are subject to change, possibly retroactively, which could affect the continuing validity of this discuss any aspects of U.S. estate or gift tax or foreign, state or local tax.
+It does not discus the special treatment under federal income tax laws that could result if we invested in tax-exempt securities or certain other investment assets in which we do not currently intend to invest.